Federal child nutrition waivers that have helped feed thousands of local children set to expire June 30

 The child nutrition waivers also suspend the area eligibility requirement—by which sites that provide free meals must be located in school districts where at least 50 percent of the population qualifies for free lunch—and the income eligibility requirement.

-Two more of the food bank's summer feeding sites—the Caroline YMCA and Eastland United Methodist Church in Spotsylvania—would have to close without those waivers, Sealy said.
+Two more of the food bank’s summer feeding sites—the Caroline County YMCA and Eastland United Methodist Church in Spotsylvania County—would have to close without those waivers, Sealy said.

 Conner said the higher reimbursement rate has helped to counteract the effect of inflation and supply chain disruptions.